Hilson-Alex/Butterfly/README.md

 ### Installing

-For now, to get the compiler you just need to download the executable [here](https://github.com/Hilson-Alex/Butterfly/releases/tag/0.1.0)
+The easiest way to install the compiler, you just need to download the bf_installer.msi [here](https://github.com/Hilson-Alex/Butterfly/releases/tag/0.2.0).
-This probably will change on later versions with the need to get resources
+When executed, the installer will install the executable, dependencies and do all setup needed.

+Another way to get the compiler working is downloading the source code and adding the path to the [/out] folder(./out) on the `Path` environment variable.
+It is important to not change the locations of the executable or the resource folder (and anything inside it), or the compiler may malfunction.

 > You can see a tutorial about configuring the environment variables [here.](https://www.c-sharpcorner.com/article/how-to-addedit-path-environment-variable-in-windows-11/)

 ### Using The Compiler